conoly/conoly/README.md

 ### Hi there 👋

 I'm Conoly and I'm passionate about creating simple solutions to complex problems through strategic data communication!
 I am currently getting a Master of Science in Business Analytics at McCombs School of Business at the Univeristy of Texas, and plan to be a life-long learner.
+Let's get it.

 ### Intro ⚡